VPC Peering

 • Update the security group rules that are associated with your instance to ensure that traffic to and from the peer VPC is not restricted.

-• By default, if instances on either side of a VPC peering connection address each other using a public DNS hostname, the hostname resolves to the instance’s public IP address.
+• DNS Resolution: By default, if instances on either side of a VPC peering connection address each other using a public DNS hostname, the hostname resolves to the instance’s public IP address.
 To change this behavior, enable DNS hostname resolution for your VPC connection.
 This will allow the DNS hostname to resolve to the instance’s private IP address.

 Limitations